pdf-association/arlington-pdf-model/TestGrammar/README.md

 # TODO

 - see the Doxygen output for miscellaneous improvements marked by `@todo` in the C++ source code
-- when processing PDF files, calculate all predicates
 - finish PDF SDK bindings for QPDF, MuPDF and a later/better version of pdfium
 - detect stack overflows, memory exhaustion and timeouts to be able to fail gracefully

 ---

-Copyright 2021 PDF Association, Inc. https://www.pdfa.org
+Copyright 2021-2022 PDF Association, Inc. https://www.pdfa.org

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001119C0079.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).
 Approved for public release.